Mobile broadband could suit your needs, especially if you want internet access on the go, but be wary of lack of signal and data allowance.

 To access mobile broadband you need a data card or a USB dongle.
 While some laptops have this kind of connection built-in, some don't and rely on a dongle, which plugs into the USB port on your computer.

-Mobile broadband is generally used by those who do not want a fixed landline and/or those who want access to broadband on the go - perhaps when travelling to business meetings or working at external locations.
+Mobile broadband is generally used by those who don't want a fixed landline and/or those who want access to broadband on the go - perhaps when travelling to business meetings or working at external locations.

 If your job demands regular travel and you find yourself spending a lot of time at different offices or on public transport, using mobile broadband could allow you to work while on the go.

-Your smartphone may give you access to the internet, but working on documents is difficult, nigh on impossible, on a screen so small.
+Your smartphone may give you access to the internet, but working on documents is difficult, nigh on impossible, on a screen so small and it can be costly if you exceed your monthly data allowance.

 Mobile broadband allows you to take all the capabilities of a wired internet connection with you on the road.
 Working remotely may mean relying on other people's internet connection - in cafes or hotels - but when paired with a laptop or tablet, mobile delivery allows you to create a portable office wherever you are.